-- Average staff numbers increased by 18, of which 13 were in academic areas - Higher established staff and Associate Lecturer costs to support higher student numbers - Restructuring costs of £215k, down £278k from 2019/20.
-A voluntary severance scheme was made available to staff during April - An increase in actuarial pension scheme adjustments of £388k
+- Average staff numbers increased by 34, of which 18 were in academic areas - · Higher established staff and Associate Lecturer costs to support higher student numbers - Restructuring costs of £0.4m, up £0.1m from 2020/21 - A voluntary severance scheme was made available to staff during Spring 2022 - An increase in actuarial pension scheme adjustments of £1.2m (see table below)

-The table below shows actuarial pension scheme adjustments, which are shown within staff costs as expenditure.
-The pension adjustments are outside direct control of the University and have an impact of reducing the overall surplus.
+The table below shows actuarial pension scheme adjustments, which are included within University staff costs expenditure.
+Pension adjustments are outside direct control of the University but they impact the financial deficit.

-2020/21 2019/20
+2021/22 2020/21

 £000 £000

-LGPS Pension Costs 2,686 2,503
+LGPS Pension Costs 3,616 2,686

-USS Pension Credits (3) (208)
+USS Pension Credits 243 (3)

-Total non-cash pension adjustments 2,683 2,295
+Total non-cash pension adjustments 3,859 2,683